Diploma of Aviation (Commercial Pilot Licence – Aeroplane) AVI50215

 All students must successfully meet the course pre-requisites (listed above) prior to being offered a position and submitting an application for enrolment.

-To enquire, select ‘Enrol Now’ next to a course date below.
-Our team will be in contact to discuss the course options and scheduling in the pre-requisite assessments.
+Fill out the enquiry form below and our team will be in contact to discuss the course options and scheduling in the pre-requisite assessments.

 NOTE: Enrolments close approximately 2 weeks before the course commencement date.
 It is recommended that you start the enquiry process a minimum of 8 weeks prior to your desired course date to allow for time to complete the entry requirements.